michalfratczak/habdec/README.md

 - Decoding will stop if decimation setting is too low or too high.
 It was tested to work with stream around 40kHz bandwidth.
 - Automatic Frequency Correction needs more work.
 Use consciously.
 - Connecting from browser is not very reliable yet, sometimes you need to refresh and wait.
-- Currently, upload to HABHUB is realized with python habLogger.py which is called with system().
-This will get ported to C++.
 - habdec was developed and tested with [AirSpy](https://airspy.com/) and [OdroidXU4](http://hardkernel.com/).
 Support for windows and RtlSdr is less tested.